AryanK112233/AWS-project-Login-web-app/README.md

 ### Aim:

-* To create a Simple login web application in the AWS infrastructure .
-The user's credentials will be captured using an api and stored in a database.
+* To create a Simple login web application in the AWS infrastructure.
+The user's credentials will be captured using an API and stored in a database.

 ### What you will accomplish:
 * Create a web app.